-EmitIR Low-cost RCJ soccer ball IR emitter for testing • RoHS Compliant
+EmitIR (Retired) Low-cost RCJ soccer ball IR emitter for testing • RoHS Compliant

 The EmitIR is a low-cost solution to the problem of how to test a RoboCup Junior soccer robot without an expensive RCJ soccer ball.
 It emits a perfect 40kHz modulated waveform as specified in RoboCup Junior international rules and RoboCup Junior Australia rules (equivalent to Mode A on an RCJ ball).
 To make it easy to use everywhere, including in the classroom, home or competition venue, all it requires is power from any USB port using the mini USB-B port that is onboard.
 If that is not available, it can also accept 5V from the header pins.
 This makes it a perfect device for testing a pulsed IR sensor, such as the FindBall.
 The EmitIR even has a plastic bottom case to ensure it is protected from conductive workbenches, laptops and fingers.

 The EmitIR also has a number of other useful features: the stepped waveform being outputted can be monitored from the OUT pin using an oscilloscope or other voltage-graphing tool.
 For testing the long-range capabilities of your robot (without the long distances required by a good sensor), the device can emit lower power levels.
 For experimental purposes, the step-down modulation can also be disabled completely.
 This leaves a perfect 40kHz unmodulated infrared source.